timeplus-io/proton-odbc/README.md

 ## Introduction <!-- omit in toc -->

-This is the official ODBC driver implementation for accessing Proton as a data source.
+This is the experimental ODBC driver implementation for accessing Proton as a data source.

-It is forked from [ClickHouse ODBC](https://github.com/ClickHouse/clickhouse-odbc)
+**It is forked from [ClickHouse ODBC](https://github.com/ClickHouse/clickhouse-odbc)**, with changes to data types.

 For more information on Proton go to [timeplus home page](https://timeplus.com).
 For more information on what ODBC is go to [ODBC Overview](https://docs.microsoft.com/en-us/sql/odbc/reference/odbc-overview).

 The canonical repo for this driver is located at [https://github.com/timeplus-io/proton-odbc](https://github.com/timeplus-io/proton-odbc).